John Murray, 1st Duke of Atholl: Early life and family

 Murray was born in 1660 at Knowsley Hall, Lancashire, England to John Murray, 1st Marquess of Atholl and his wife, the former Lady Amelia Sophia Stanley.
 Murray's maternal grandparents were the 7th Earl of Derby and Charlotte de La Trémoille.
-He was the first of twelve children and, as opposed to continual speculation, he was not blind in any of his eyes at any time in his life.
-Lord Murray matriculated from University of St Andrews in 1676.
+He was the first of twelve children and matriculated from University of St Andrews in 1676.
 He was married twice and was the father of 21 children.

 Later life and career

 He was created 1st Earl of Tullibardine by William III in 1696 and was created the 1st Duke of Atholl by Queen Anne in 1703.

 Lord Murray was a supporter of King William III during the Glorious Revolution, taking the oath of loyalty in September 1689, but was unable to prevent some of his clan from joining Lord Dundee under the command of his father's baillie, Stewart of Ballechin.
 Lord Murray laid siege to his family's ancestral home, Blair Castle, which Ballechin had fortified and held for King James II but ended the siege just days prior to the Battle of Killiecrankie.

 In 1683 he married Lady Catherine Hamilton, daughter of Anne Hamilton, 3rd Duchess of Hamilton and her husband William Hamilton, Duke of Hamilton, with whom he had six daughters and seven sons; only six of their children survived into adulthood.

 In 1693 he was appointed as one of the commissioners to the inquiry into the massacre of Glencoe.
 In 1695, Lord Murray was made Sheriff of Perth.
 In 1696 the earldom of Tullibardine was created for him, from whence he was known as the Earl of Tullibardine.
 Also in 1696, he became Secretary of State, and from 1696 to 1698 was Lord High Commissioner to the Parliament of Scotland.
 With the accession of Queen Anne in 1702, he was made a Privy Councillor, and in 1703 became Keeper of the Privy Seal of Scotland.
 The same year he succeeded his father as 2nd Marquess of Atholl, and in June 1703 he was created Duke of Atholl, Marquess of Tullibardine, Earl of Strathtay and Strathardle, Viscount of Balquhidder, Glenalmond and Glenlyon, and Lord Murray, Balvenie and Gask.